 The Bank's ultimate parent bank is the Industrial and Commercial Bank of China Limited, incorporated in China (ICBC).
-ICBC is subject to regulatory oversight by the China Banking and Insurance Regulatory Commission (CBIRC) and the Government of the People's Republic of China (China).
-ICBC is not a New Zealand registered bank and is not subject to regulatory oversight by the Reserve Bank of New Zealand.
+ICBC is subject to regulatory oversight by the China Banking and Insurance Regulatory Commission (CBIRC) and the Government of the People's Republic of China (CHINA).